gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

 ====================================================
-Turtle rectangle progressions
+Turtle star progressions
 ====================================================

-| The code progressions below draw a rectangle.
+| The code progressions below draw a star.
 | With each version, an improvement in code structure is made.
 | Firstly, only **sequencing** is used, with no iteration.
 | Secondly, **iteration**, using a for-loop, reduces code duplication.